The government wants to enforce fire safety on neighborhood batteries, and then one immediately caught fire

 It was like the devil was playing with it.
 On Friday before Christmas, State Secretary Vivianne Heijnen (infrastructure) announced tightened safety standards for neighborhood batteries and other large energy storage systems.
 Then a similar battery caught fire on Christmas Day in Helmond.
 The fire started at Dens, a young company that, among other things, makes large batteries for construction.

 Nils Rosmuller, lecturer in Energy and Transport Safety at the Netherlands Institute of Public Safety (NIPV), thinks the new safety standards useful.
 It includes requirements regarding compartmentalization, which should prevent one part of the battery from igniting the other too easily.
-And about systems to slow down the fire, extinguishing water connections, continuous temperature measurement, (emergency) ventilation and collision protection.
+And regarding systems to slow down the fire, extinguishing water connections, continuous temperature measurement, (emergency) ventilation and collision protection.
 The measures that apply depend on where the battery is located, its capacity and the type of battery.

 Previously, there were hardly any rules